Visitors exploring the Sun Pyramid at Teotihuacan, Mexico.

 What to bring

-• Sunscreen and a hat are essential, as Teotihuacán has very little shade.
+Sunscreen and a hat are essential since Teotihuacán offers very little shade.

 What’s not allowed

-• Large bags or suitcases inside the Frida Kahlo Museum.
+• Large bags or suitcases cannot be taken inside the Frida Kahlo Museum.

-• Tripods and selfie sticks at Teotihuacán and Casa Azul.
+• Tripods and selfie sticks are prohibited at both Teotihuacán and Casa Azul.

 Accessibility

-• Not wheelchair accessible due to cobblestones, stairs, and boats.
+• The tour is not wheelchair accessible due to cobblestones, stairs, and boat steps at Xochimilco.

 Additional information

-• Frida Kahlo Museum is closed on Mondays, tours are adjusted accordingly.
+• The Frida Kahlo Museum is closed on Mondays; tours are adjusted accordingly.

-• The experience is shared; private options are not available for this tour.
+• The experience is shared as private options are unavailable for this particular tour.

-• Note: You can start your tour from either of these meeting points: MIGA Café or behind the Palace of Fine Arts, whichever is more convenient for you.
+You can start your tour from either MIGA Café or behind the Palace of Fine Arts, based on convenience.

 Art supplies and easel inside Frida Kahlo Museum, Mexico City.